-Case Type In-Network Out-of-Network The Plan Will Pay Up to Consumer Protection Matters Excludes disputes over real estate, construction or insurance.
+Case Type In-Network Out-of-Network The Plan Will Pay Up to Consumer Protection Matters The Hall Will Lay op to Excludes disputes over real estate, construction or insurance.
 Disputed amount exceeds small claims limit and is evidenced by writing.
-Correspondence and Negotiation 100% \$500 Filing of Suit, Ending in Settlement or Judgement 100% \$2,000, plus Trial Supplement Property Protection Counseling, Document Review and Assistance 100% \$125 Small Claims Counseling on Preparing Small Claims Complaint and Trial Preparation This service does not cover a Plan attorney's attendance or representation at a small claims trial, collection activities after the judgment or any services related to post judgment actions.
-100% \$200
+Correspondence and Negotiation 100% \$500 Filing of Suit, Ending in Settlement or Judgement 100% \$2,000, plus Trial Supplement Property Protection Counseling, Document Review and Assistance 100% \$125 Small Claims Counseling on Preparing Small Claims Complaint and Trial 100% \$200 Preparation This service does not cover a Plan attorney's attendance or representation at a small claims trial, collection activities after the judgment or any services related to post judgment actions.